ibm-cloud-docs/activity-tracker/at_faq.md

 To access data, you can download the archived file locally.

-To query the data, you can also use a service like SQL Query to query your COS archives and get information based on queries that you define.
+To query the data, you can also use a service like {{site.data.keyword.sqlquery_full}} to query your COS archives and get information based on queries that you define.
 [Learn more](/docs/activity-tracker?topic=activity-tracker-sqlquery).

 ## Can I import archived data back into the UI?